Shubh Mangal Saavdhan: Plot

-The story is about Mudit Sharma (Ayushmann Khurrana), a Delhi boy with a marketing job, and Sugandha Joshi (Bhumi Pednekar), a Gurgaon girl whom Mudit falls in love with.
+The story is about Mudit Sharma, a Delhi boy with a marketing job, and Sugandha Joshi, a Gurgaon girl whom Mudit falls in love with.
 Shy by nature, Mudit tries all possible ways to talk to Sugandha but fails.
 Finally, he decides to send her an online marriage proposal.
 When the two finally meet, they feel the sparks and decide to take it to the next level.
 Sugandha takes her time deciding whether to accept the proposal and later calls it her first major decision for her own life.
 A formal marriage proposal is exchanged between their families.

 When Sugandha's parents are out of town, Mudit and Sugandha try getting intimate and when they finally reach the bed, a visibly uncomfortable Mudit declares that he needs to use the washroom.
 But when he returns, he gets dressed and makes for the main door.
 When a concerned Sugandha asks him about this sudden change of plans, he simply hints at his problem with the help of a biscuit, getting Sugandha to realize that he is facing a bout of erectile dysfunction.

 Mudit and Sugandha try different ways to solve the problem but fail, and when Mudit comes face to face with the reality of his impending marriage, he decides to cancel it.
 They argue.
 Now deeply in love, Sugandha refuses to cancel the wedding and says she will expect him and his baaraat (wedding procession) at the venue.